pyswmm/pyswmm/docs/source/tutorial/tutorial.rst

 ---------------------

 Among the newest features pyswmm brings to SWMM5 modeling is the ability to set a nodes inflow.
-This can enable the user to model differnt behavior such as runoff or seasonality.
+This can enable the user to model different behavior such as runoff or seasonality.

 .. code-block:: python